 I love homemade sourdough bread.
 Growing up we had it around our house frequently, especially for holiday meals.
 So now, the taste and smell of sourdough bread fills me with sweet memories of my childhood.
 And, it’s just really freaking good, so it makes my belly full and happy too.

 When I began to cook meals of my own in college, sourdough bread was one of the obvious things to go into my rotation.
 At this point in life, I make a double recipe a few times a year, freeze the extra loaves, and pull them out whenever I’m craving it.
 This past week, I was craving it, and was out of freezer loaves, so it was time to make a batch.

-I’ll be honest, when I first started thinking about sharing this recipe, I was a little hesitant.
-I thought, “this recipe is like family, and if I share it, everyone will know how to make it!”
+I’ll be honest, when I first began thinking about sharing this recipe, I was a little hesitant.
+I thought, “this recipe is special to my family, and if I share it, everyone will know how to make it!”
 I asked my mom what she thought, and she said, “you should share it!”
 So, I thought about it some more and realized how much I enjoy sharing this bread with people when I make it.
 It just makes people happy.
-There is something about sitting around a table, sharing warm homemade bread, that brings people together.
+There is something about sitting around a table, sharing warm, homemade bread, that brings people together.
 So, I decided the world needs more of that.

 Delicious, amazing sourdough bread!
 Perfect as a side, appetizer, or for sandwiches.

 - 3, 1/4 ounce packages of yeast